 “I came forth from the Father and have come into the world; I am leaving the world again and going to the Father” (John 16:28).

-One hears many times the view that Jesus became God’s begotten Son when He was born as a human.
-But John 3:16 indicates that He was God’s only begotten Son prior to His birth as a human being.
+It is sometimes said that Jesus became God’s begotten Son when He was born as a human.
+But John 3:16 indicates that He was God’s only begotten Son even prior to His birth as a human being.

 He was sent by God.

-In the article Jesus is not the same Person as God many examples are given of the statement that God sent Jesus.
-This firstly implies His pre-existence; that He existed prior to becoming a human being.
-Secondly it implies His subordination to God; not only as human being, but also in His pre-existence.
+Other articles provide many further examples to show that God sent Jesus.
+That God sent Him firstly implies His pre-existence; that He existed prior to becoming a human being.
+Secondly, this statement implies His subordination to God; not only as a human being but also in His pre-existence.

 “For many deceivers have gone out into the world who do not confess Jesus Christ as coming in the flesh” (2 John 1:7).

-Philippians 2 contains a revealing passage in which Paul compares the existence of Christ through four phases:
+Philippians 2 contains a very instructive passage in which Paul describes Christ’s existence through four phases:

 (2) As a human being;

-Prior to His birth Jesus existed in the “form of God” and had “equality with God”.
+(1) Before His birth, Jesus existed in the “form of God” and had “equality with God” (Phil 2:6).

-Jesus “emptied Himself” of the “form of God” and “equality with God” to become a human being.
+(2) To become a human being, Jesus “emptied Himself” of the “form of God” and of “equality with God” (Phil 2:7).
 He remained the same Person as before, but He became a mere human baby, without knowledge or wisdom.
-He was truly and fully human; not part God and part man.
+He was truly and fully human.

-His Death was a test to see whether He would remain “obedient to the point of death.”
+(3) His death was a test to see whether He would remain “obedient to the point of death” (Phil 2:8).
 His entire life was a test of obedience.

-For a further discussion of this passage, see the discussion in the article Jesus emptied Himself.
+For a more detailed further discussion of this important passage, see the article on – Philippians 2.